 Not all silicone sealants are the same.
 Learn about their chemistries and basic cure characteristics to help select the right product for your project.

+Silicone sealants are used extensively in the construction industry for interior and exterior applications requiring enhanced durability and flexibility.
 But not all silicone sealants are the same, so understanding their chemistries and basic cure characteristics is critical to selecting the right product for your next construction project.

 Silicone sealants are defined by their cure mechanism, divided into acid and neutral cure categories.